iXit/wine-nine-standalone/README.rst

 * Ease updates for the user

   WINE can be updated independent of Gallium Nine Standalone.
 Users can mix releases of both projects to their liking.
+Switching between staging and non-staging does not require a rebuild.

 Requirements
 ------------